isovalent/ebpf-docs/docs/linux/concepts/loops.md

 }
 ```

-The since `ip->tot_len` is a 16 bit integer, the verifier will check the body for every possible value of `i` up to 65535.
+Since `ip->tot_len` is a 16 bit integer, the verifier will check the body for every possible value of `i` up to 65535.
 Depending on the instructions and branches in the body, you will run out of complexity very quickly.
 Most of the time scanning the first X bytes of a body is enough, so you can limit the loop to that:

 ```c
 void *data = ctx->data;